Table of Content

 For benefits to show, these activities need to be carried out consistently and in a structured manner.
 If the activities are difficult to do, then they can be broken down into simpler forms with stepwise instructions to carry them out.
 This helps to keep up the motivation levels by avoiding tasks that can cause frustration and failure.

-For more help with structured cognitive exercises and adaptive strategies, reaching out to a Neuropsychologist would benefit, who would plan out a customized cognitive stimulation program keeping in mind the cognitive functions and current level of functioning of the person with dementia.
+For more help with structured cognitive exercises and adaptive strategies, reach out to a neuropsychologist.
+As they can help plan out a customized cognitive stimulation program keeping in mind the cognitive functions and current level of functioning of the person with dementia.
 This helps immensely with dementia care.